avnet-iotconnect/avnet-iotc-mtb-ai-imagimob-rm/files/factory-alarm/readme.md

 ## Getting Started

-1. Follow the onboarding steps outlined in the [Quickstart Guide](https://github.com/avnet-iotconnect/avnet-iotc-mtb-ai-imagimob-rm/blob/main/QUICKSTART.md) to ensure your device is properly set up.
+1. Follow the onboarding steps outlined in the [QuickStart Guide](https://github.com/avnet-iotconnect/avnet-iotc-mtb-ai-imagimob-rm/blob/main/QUICKSTART.md) to ensure your device is properly set up.
 2. Import the Factory Alarm dashboard (`dashboard.json`) from this folder into your /IOTCONNECT environment.
 3. Configure /IOTCONNECT device rules to automate notifications and control device responses.
 4. Validate and test your setup using Infineon's IM69D130 MEMS microphone to ensure accurate detection and response to alarms.